Master of Arts in History

-The MAH degree is ideal for students who have completed undergraduate study and wish to sharpen their knowledge of history; current teachers who want to enhance their classroom expertise in history and related disciplines; and budding scholars who aim to pursue doctoral studies in history and a career in higher education.
+The History masters degree is ideal for students who have completed undergraduate study and wish to sharpen their knowledge of history; current teachers who want to enhance their classroom expertise in history and related disciplines; and budding scholars who aim to pursue doctoral studies in history and a career in higher education.

-The course of study in the MAH consists of 30 credit hours of classes on scholarly research, the philosophy of history, European and American history, and a variety of more specialized topics.
+The course of study in the History masters program consists of 30 credit hours of classes on scholarly research, the philosophy of history, European and American history, and a variety of more specialized topics.
 A 30-hour thesis track includes up to six hours in the writing of a thesis and demonstrated competency in a foreign language.
 The thesis track is available on a case-by-case basis, at the discretion of the Department of History and Great Texts.

 - Part-time or full-time enrollment available